Tennessee State Route 33

 State Route 33 (SR 33) is a primary and secondary route in East Tennessee.
-It runs 176 miles, from the Georgia state line in Polk County, northeast to the Virginia state line north of Kyles Ford in Hancock County.
-South of Maryville, SR 33 is a "hidden" route which shares a concurrency with US 411.
+It runs 176 mi, from the Georgia state line in Polk County, northeast to the Virginia state line north of Kyles Ford in Hancock County.
+South of Maryville, SR 33 is a "hidden" route that shares a concurrency with US 411.

 The section of SR 33 between Knoxville and Tazewell, along with US 25E between Tazewell and Middlesboro, Kentucky, was an inspiration for the song The Ballad of Thunder Road.
 In the song, a moonshiner runs illegal whiskey from Kentucky to Knoxville on this route.
-Sections of the former Highway 33 in Union County have signs marking "The Original Thunder Road".
+Sections of the former SR 33 in Union County have signs marking "The Original Thunder Road".

 Route description

 Polk County

 SR 33 begins in Polk County in Tennga at the Georgia state line concurrent with US 411 as its unsigned companion route.
 It begins as a primary highway.
 US 411/SR 33 go north and pass by the community of Conasauga and cross over the Conasauga River to enter Old Fort where they intersect SR 313.
-They continue north to Ocoee where they have an interchange with US 64/US 74/SR 40.
+They continue north to Ocoee where they widen to four lanes and have an interchange with US 64/US 74/SR 40.
 US 411/SR 33 then continue north, then turn northwest and cross the Ocoee River before entering Benton.
 In Benton, they have an intersection with SR 314.
 They then leave Benton and continue north.
 They then enter Delano and begin a concurrency with SR 30.
 They then cross the Hiwassee River to pass by Hiwassee/Ocoee Scenic River State Park (via Spring Creek Road) and intersect with the eastern end of SR 163 before leaving Delano.
 US 411/SR 33/SR 30 continues north and crosses into McMinn County.

 McMinn County

 A short distance later, they enter Etowah.
-In Etowah, they intersect with the western end of SR 310, before SR 30 separates and turns west towards Athens.
+Here, they intersect with the western end of SR 310, before SR 30 separates and turns west towards Athens.
 US 411/SR 33 then leave Etowah and go north to Englewood, where they intersect and have a short concurrency with SR 39.
 They then continue north to cross into Monroe County.